What’s at Risk?

 Moisture is the perfect breeding grounds for organisms and bacteria to grow and possibly infect those in or around the affected area.

 One thing people don’t realize when they have flood damage, is that the air quality in their home or business can be a huge issue.
-With stagnant air and constant humidity, some serious, long-tern health issues can come about.
+With stagnant air and constant humidity, some serious, long-term health issues can come about.
 Keeping you and your loved ones safe is certainly a top priority.

 Water Damage Restoration Process